 Most virtual health visits are covered by Medicare Part B. Your doctor’s office will know which types of visits are covered and only set up a telehealth appointment if approved.

 Do private health insurers cover virtual physician appointments?

 Most private insurance companies understand virtual physician visits’ effectiveness and cover them.
-However, it is always best to check with your insurance company and get approval before the appointment.
+However, checking with your insurance company and getting approval before the appointment is always best.
 Your doctor’s office may do this for you if you ask.

 A quick call to your doctor’s office can help determine whether you need an in-person or virtual appointment.
 However, reviewing the pros and cons is important before you schedule an appointment.

 One of the biggest benefits of virtual visits is that it helps stop contagious illnesses.
 Other benefits include patient comfort and the ability for the doctor to see you in your home setting.
 Of course, it’s a huge plus that you don’t have to drive to the office and sit in a waiting room.